Police Gun Control Survey: Are legally-armed citizens the best solution to gun violence?

 These men and women — most of whom actually work the street — have a front row seat to see gun violence in America.
 They put their lives at risk when they do their jobs, actually coming face-to-face with violent encounters involving firearms.

 And when it comes to finding ways to reduce gun violence and large scale shootings, most cops say a federal ban on so-called “assault weapons” isn’t the answer.

 More than 91 percent of respondents say it would either have no effect or a negative effect in reducing violent crime.
 This is an overwhelming response by those whose job it is to actually deal with this issue on the front lines.

-Instead, it is interesting to note that armed citizens show up frequently as a deciding factor in reducing the carnage from a mass murder situation; proactive choices dominate over gun and magazine restrictions and bans.
+Instead, it is interesting to note that many respondents consider armed citizens as a potential asset in reducing the carnage from a mass murder situation; proactive choices dominate over gun and magazine restrictions and bans.

 More than 91 percent of respondents support the concealed carry of firearms by civilians who have not been convicted of a felony and/or not been deemed psychologically/medically incapable.

 A full 86 percent feel that casualties would have been reduced or avoided in recent tragedies like Newtown and Aurora if a legally-armed citizen was present (casualties reduced: 80 percent; avoided altogether: 60 percent).